Thank you for being curious about my work.

 In my life and my work, I also value honesty, integrity, curiosity, communication, mindfulness, civility, balance, laughter, conciseness, simplicity, and friendship.
 I believe that every experience and encounter provides us with an opportunity to learn and grow.
 Or, as Carl Jung wrote, “Everything that irritates us about others can lead us to an understanding of ourselves.”

 Another hallmark of my life and work has been my belief in cooperation and support, rather than competition.
 As a result, I have served on the boards of countless non-profit organizations, provided advice and mentoring to many businesswomen, and helped many businesses begin and prosper.
 In recent years, in an attempt to slow down, simplify my life, avoid stress, and make more room for writing, I have eliminated my participation in that regard.
-But I still try to provide moral support and publicity where and when I can!
+But I still try to provide moral support and publicity for others whose work excites me.

 - You can read a history of my life learning unschooling experiences as published in the book Turning Points: 27 Visionaries in Education Tell Their Own Stories.